dino-rodriguez/optibnb/model_building/model.md

 - ***dist_to_subway:*** as anticipated proximity to subway and other transit hubs plays a big impact in pricing.
 The ease of transportation associated with living closer to a subway station is attached with a price permium.

-- ***poalrities:*** our polarity findings show that reviews do go a long way in affecting listing price.
+- ***polarities:*** our polarity findings show that reviews do go a long way in affecting listing price.
 Users read reviews and form opinions on the listings, as measured by polarity, which heavily factors into whether they will decide to rent the listing.

 - ***availability_365:*** this feature more broadly represents availability as a whole (given that 30, 60, 90, and 365 day availability are all highly correlated).
 This is potentially a feature that captures the supply aspect of the listing.
 If there are a limited number of days for which the listing is available this supply factor may affect the price at which one decides the list their space.